CAIDA/catalog-data/sources/recipe/how_to_search_the_catalog/Readme.md

     - **-id** (-tag:topology)

-       A **-** in front of the id.
-Reverse it's meaning and removes objects from the matching set if it is linked against the object.
+       A **-** in front of the id, reverse it's meaning and removes objects from the matching set if it is linked against the object.

 ### example search strings